bishalcpgn/LAMP_Automated/README.md

 * A script that can save time by automating manual installation of LAMP in debian.

-* It automates mysql_secure_installation too. :smile:
+* It automates mysql_secure_installation and phpMyAdmin installation too. :smile:

 ### Installation